Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 Evaluation of the maturity test

-Content (assessed by the instructor):
+Content (assessed by the supervisor):

-• Command of the subject and process
+• Mastery of the subject matter and the process

 • The content addresses the core issues concerning the title and topic.

-• Correctness and reliability of processing
+• Accuracy and reliability of the discussion

 Text (assessed by the communications teacher):